Cinnamon and weight loss, how and why do they go together? What a difference this simple little spice can make.

 What does this mean for cinnamon and weight loss?

-Since the most effective way to lose weight permanently is to lower your blood sugar and increase your insulin sensitivity, it means that cinnamon could be a significant support in controlling your weight!
-So, yes eat low glycemic foods.
+Since the most effective way to lose weight permanently is to lower your blood sugar and increase your insulin sensitivity, it means that cinnamon could be a significant support in controlling your weight.
+So it will make a difference to eat low glycemic foods and you can also consider adding cinnamon to a beverage before each meal.

 There was a study published in “Phytomedicine” in which researchers found that the active ingredient in cinnamon caused blood sugar to drop by as much as 63%.